skztr/foreverworld/README.md

 # Notes

-The number "24,000" can be easily modified, to make it more, or less, likely that a past base could be discovered.
-The number has been chosen as it should always place the player within the area of concentric rings containing strongholds (which generate within 24,192 blocks of `0 0`).
+The number "26,240" can be easily modified, to make it more, or less, likely that a past base could be discovered.
+The number has been chosen as it should always place the player within 1 fully-zoomed-out map area of the area of concentric rings containing strongholds (which generate within 24,192 blocks of `0 0`).

 Map behaviour has not been changed for a very simple reason: I don't know how.
 The map NBT structure contains a property, `data.unlimitedTracking` which